 The U.S. healthcare system is experiencing a rapid transformation.
-With the implementation of the Patient Protection and Affordable Care Act, an aging population, and emerging new technologies, employment of medical and health services administrators and managers is projected to grow 17% from 2014 to 2024 .1
+With changes in healthcare laws and regulations, an aging population, and emerging new technologies, employment of medical and health services administrators and managers is projected to grow 20% from 2016 to 2026.2

 Today’s healthcare industry employers require effective, visionary leaders who can help them respond to the needs of their communities while optimizing organizational performance and outcomes.
 Our fully online Master of Healthcare Administration (MHA) degree program can put you at the forefront of the field and help you improve the experience of healthcare providers as well as patients.

 Walden now offers two ways to earn your degree.
 With Tempo Learning® by Walden, you have the option to choose your learning experience depending on your learning style and preferences.
 Whether you want to study alongside classmates in a traditional course-based program or earn your degree at your pace, there’s an option for you to achieve your dreams.

 Walden is the leader in graduating students with master’s degrees in healthcare administration.1 We are dedicated to meeting the needs of our students, the healthcare industry, and employers.
 The coursework in this online MHA degree program explores the latest trends and allows you to develop the professional competencies expected by top healthcare organizations:

 Taught by doctoral-level faculty, our online MHA degree program features curriculum with multimedia that lends a real-world perspective to your online learning experience.

 With an online Master of Healthcare Administration degree from Walden, you can gain the skills and credentials needed to pursue healthcare leadership roles and make a difference in your organization and community.